IMMP means Intelligent Maintenance Management Platform, and it’s the latest technology available to maintenance managers.

 If you answered “yes” to any of these questions, you should definitely proceed and learn more about IMMPs.
 On the other hand, if you’re not having trouble managing your assets, complying with regulations, or communicating with your team, maybe you already found something that’s a good fit for you.

-So, should you take a chance on an Intelligent Maintenance Management Platform?
+So… Should you invest in an Intelligent Maintenance Management Platform?